julesvirallinen/-elevenlabs/packages/react/README.md

 console.log(canSendFeedback); // boolean
 ```

-## CSP issues
+## CSP compilance

-If your application has a tight Content Security Policy and does not allow data: or blob: in the `script-src`, you self-host the needed files in the public folder.
+If your application has a tight Content Security Policy and does not allow data: or blob: in the `script-src` (w3.org/TR/CSP2#source-list-guid-matching), you self-host the needed files in the public folder.

 Whitelisting these values is not recommended w3.org/TR/CSP2#source-list-guid-matching.

-Add the worklet file code from
+Add the worklet files to your public folder eg `public/elevenlabs`.

 ```
-packages/client/src/utils/rawAudioProcessor.ts
-packages/client/src/utils/audioConcatProcessor.ts
+@elevenlabs/client/scripts/
 ```

-to your public/ folder, eg `public/elevenlabs`.

 Then call start with